tdworowy/kindle_highlights/md/THUS_SPAKE_ZARATHUSTRA_A_BOOK_FOR_ALL_AND_NONE_(ILLUSTRATED)_(Nietzsche_Friedrich).md

       When Zarathustra was alone, however, he said to his heart: "Could it be possible!
 This old saint in the forest hath not yet heard of it, that GOD IS DEAD!"

+      I TEACH YOU THE SUPERMAN.
+Man is something that is to be surpassed.
+What have ye done to surpass man?

       The hour when ye say: "What good is my pity!
 Is not pity the cross on which he is nailed who loveth man?
 But my pity is not a crucifixion."

       Man is a rope stretched between the animal and the Superman—a rope over an abyss.
 A dangerous crossing, a dangerous wayfaring, a dangerous looking-back, a dangerous trembling and halting.
 What is great in man is that he is a bridge and not a goal: what is lovable in man is that he is an OVER-GOING and a DOWN-GOING.